bmcsoftware/vscode-ispw/ispw/README.md

 This extension enables key features from BMC AMI DevX Workbench Code Pipeline for Git product that will allow users to integrate their Code Pipeline, Git, and Visual Studio Code development processes.

 With the Code Pipeline for Git Visual Studio Code extension, you can load source from your Git repository into Code Pipeline and also perform generate, generate with parms and build operations.
-The extension works by sending requests from Visual Studio Code to your Workbench for Eclipse CLI installation and to BMC AMI Products for Web which connects to Code Pipeline on the mainframe.
+The extension works by sending requests from Visual Studio Code to your Workbench CLI installation and to CES which connects to Code Pipeline on the mainframe.

 ## Requirements

 - Visual Studio Code version 1.52.0 or higher
 - Code Pipeline mainframe version 18.02 license and credentials
-- A local Workbench for Eclipse CLI installation version 20.06.01 or higher
+- A local Workbench CLI installation version 20.06.01 or higher
-- A running instance of BMC AMI Products for Web version 20.13.02 or higher
+- A running instance of Common Enterprise Services version 20.13.02 or higher
 - A local folder containing mainframe source code

 ## Extension Settings